Significant Emotional Events are Painful

-I recently experienced a Significant Emotional Event, and it’s shaken me to the core.
-It’s disrupted my emotional, mental and physical wellbeing; making me think and behave differently.
+In 2018 I experienced a Significant Emotional Event.
+It shook me to the core.
+It disrupted my emotional, mental and physical wellbeing; making me think and behave differently.

-I can say, without a doubt, that’s what I’ve recently experienced.
+I can say, without a doubt, that’s what I experienced.

 Our values guide our approach to life and relationships.
 They inform our way forward through the many choices we are offered every day.
 You could say they make up a large part of who we are, and how others view us.